Fundamentals of Economics: Concepts

-- Economics as a Science – Science is defined as a branch of knowledge which is associated with cause and effect relationship and its analyses between economic factors.
-Additional, economics contributes to combining various sections of sciences like statistics, mathematics, etc. to understand the relationship between price, supply, demand, and various economic determinants.
+Economics as a science: Science is defined as a branch of knowledge that is associated with the cause and effect relationship and analyses economic factors.
+Additionally, economics contributes in combining various sections of science like statistics, mathematics, etc., to understand the relationship between price, supply, demand, and various economic determinants.

-- Positive Economics – Positive science examines the connection between two variables, but it does not furnish any value judgement.
-Which means it only states ‘what is’ and deals with just the facts related to the economy.
+- Positive economics: Positive science examines the connection between two variables, but it does not furnish any value judgement, which means that it only states ‘what is’ and deals with just the facts related to the economy.

 Do you know?
 What are the Central Problems of an Economy?

-- Economics is an art – Art is a system that controls and represents the way things should be approached and completed as desired.
-Economics has multiple sections such as creation, delivery, consumption, and finance, and implement standard rules and regulations that are competent in solving complex issues and queries of the society.
+Economics as an art: Art is a system that controls and represents the way things should be approached and completed.
+Economics has multiple sections such as creation, delivery, consumption, finance, and implementation of standard rules and regulations that are competent in solving complex issues and queries of the society.

-Therefore, economics is recognised as both science and art.
-Here, science for its methodology and arts for its application applied in both professional and practical aspects of the economic problems that we confront every day.
+Therefore, economics is recognised as both science and art: science for its methodology and arts for its applications in both professional and practical aspects of the economic problems we confront every day.